jenpetsmit/jenpetsmit.github.io/docs/QA.md

  The _New Case Update_ side panel opens.

  4. From the _New Case Update_ side panel, click the field.
-A list of cases diplay.
+A list of cases display.
  5. If you try to mark the current case as its own duplicate, you will receive an error.
  ![Error Message](https://github.com/user-attachments/assets/37ca88f5-fbfc-4700-986a-0e04d9c25ecb)